 - Begin by reviewing the ACBHD CPT Code Training recording and/or reviewing the presentation deck.
 The recording is on the QA Training page of the ACBHD Provider Website, in the section titled: Current Procedural Terminology.
-This training covers the CPT code basics and will answer many of your questions related to CPT codes and how they will be set up in SmartCare. - In the same section, ACBHD has provided two Procedure Code Tables that list all available CPT codes in SmartCare, their descriptions and specific rules related to each.
-These are titled MH SmartCare Procedure Code Table Eff 7-1-2023 and SUD SmartCare Procedure Code Table Eff 7-1-2023.
-These documents are updated periodically as needed, therefore if the links don't work, please find them on the QA Training page in the section titled Current Procedural Terminology. - Listen to CalMHSA's training modules on their Learning page.
-The trainings are under their CalAIM Training section and are titled: CPT Coding for Direct Service Providers (SMHS) and CPT Coding for Direct Service Providers (DMC and DCM-ODS) - Review the DHCS Billing Manuals for SMHS and DMC-ODS posted on the MedCC Library page.
-Scroll down to CalAIM Manuals and References Effective July 1, 2023 to find the Short Doyle Medi-Cal Manuals for SMHS and DMC-ODS.
+This training covers the CPT code basics and will answer many of your questions related to CPT codes and how they will be set up in SmartCare. - In the same section, ACBHD has provided two SmartCare Procedure Code Tables that list all available CPT codes in SmartCare, their descriptions and specific rules related to each.
+These documents are updated periodically as needed, therefore if the links don't work, please find them on the QA Training page in the section titled Current Procedural Terminology.
+The ABCH procedure code tables should be used in tandem with DHCS Service Tables for the respective delivery system. - Listen to CalMHSA's training modules on their Learning page.
+The trainings are under their CalAIM Training section and are titled: CPT

-- Review the CalAIM Reference Guide for CPT Codes for SMHS and DMC-ODS, also posted on the MedCC Library page.
-Scroll down to CalAIM Manuals and References Effective July 1, 2023 to find the Short Doyle Medi-Cal References. - The CPT Code book can be purchased on the American Medical Association's website and is the rule book for use of CPT codes. - Attend Brown Bag meetings and other training/Q&A programs being offered by QA.
-Information regarding these can be found on the QA Training page.

-4. Will Community Based Organization (CBO) staff enter their services into SmartCare through CPT codes, or will there be some sort of crosswalk?
+- Coding for Direct Service Providers (SMHS) and CPT Coding for Direct Service Providers (DMC and DCM-ODS) - Review the DHCS Billing Manuals for SMHS and DMC-ODS posted on the MedCCC Library page.
+Scroll to CalAIM Manuals and References Effective July 1, 2023, to find the Short Doyle Medi-Cal Manuals for SMHS and DMC-ODS. - Review the DHCS Service Tables for DMC-ODS and SMHS, also posted on the MedCCC Library page. - The CPT Code book can be purchased on the American Medical Association's website and is the rule book for use of CPT codes. - Attend Brown Bag meetings and other training/Q&A programs being offered by QA.
+Information regarding these can be found on the QA Training page. - 4.
+Will Community Based Organization (CBO) staff enter their services into SmartCare through CPT codes, or will there be some sort of crosswalk?
+Updated 3/28/24

 CBO staff will enter services into SmartCare or Clinician's Gateway using CPT codes and HCPC codes as defined in the following DHCS Billing Manuals.
-ACBHD has created two spreadsheets, MH SmartCare Procedure Code Table and SUD SmartCare Procedure Code Table that include all CPT codes available in SmartCare and relevant details for each code.
+ACBHD has created two procedure code tables on either the QA Training page or on the QA Manual page (see Section 13 Service and Billing Resources), that include all CPT codes available in SmartCare and relevant details for each code.

 5. Will ACBHD provide a list of code descriptions along with role type?
+Updated 3/28/24

 Yes, the two Procedure Code tables noted above include information about which provider type can use the code.
 There are several hidden columns that provide additional information as well.
 We provided these lists as excel documents with filtering capabilities to assist providers in using that document.
-Additional information about disciplines can be found in both the SMHS and DMC-ODS Billing Manual.
+Additional information about disciplines can be found in both the DHCS SMHS and DMC-ODS Billing Manual and Service Tables.

-6. Where can I find the DHCS billing manuals online?
+6. Where can I find the DHCS billing manuals and service tables online?
+Updated 3/28/24